Otocinclus Catfish Care: Complete Guide (And Why Timing Your Purchase Matters)

 Another option is to provide your otocinclus catfish with fresh, blanched vegetables.
 Simply buy a variety of vegetables, like zucchini, cucumber, and lettuce.
 Cut them up and boil them for a couple of minutes.
 Move them to a bowl filled with ice cubes to finish the blanching process.
 These vegetables can then be moved to the freezer for storage.

-A piece of the vegetable can be fed to the tank every couple of days, or as often as your fish are able to eat.
+A piece of the vegetable is fed to the tank every couple of days, or as often as your fish are able to eat.
 This can become very messy over time so it’s important to remove vegetables that have been in the tank for a while.

 What To Know Before Owning